Hôrka nad Váhom

 Hôrka nad Váhom (Vághorka) is a village and municipality in Nové Mesto nad Váhom District in the Trenčín Region of western Slovakia.

 History

 In historical records the village was first mentioned in 1426.
+Before the establishment of independent Czechoslovakia in 1918, Hôrka nad Váhom was part of Nyitra County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

 Geography

 The municipality lies at an altitude of 193 metres and covers an area of 18.319 km2.
 It has a population of about 680 people.